rhangelxs/contr/CONTRIBUTING.md

 As of 2017 projects consists up to four parts, called: `report`, `dataset`, `script` and `presentation`.
 Content of this parts will be described below.

-Suggested file structure provided in special section - file structure.
+Suggested file structure provided in special section - [file structure](#file-structure).

-* **Report** file are typically describe experimental design and details of realization of the research project.
+* **Report** is typically describe experimental design and details of realization of the research project.
 	* Basically it is text file, but you can include any support materials if it is needed.
-	* Try not to add too much though, but stay clear and add all needed explanations here.
+	* Try not to add too much though, clear
+	* But add **all** needed description, procedures and materials here.
-* **Dataset** that include all original data
+* **Dataset** includes all data in original form.

+  Check that:
-	* Check that you reporting your data in raw format (not in aggregated form)
+	* You upload data in raw format (not aggregated)
-	* Check column names
-	* Fit to your variables
+	* Double check columns header fit to your variables
 	* Units for every variable is clear
-	* Often numerical data should be machine readable
+	* Numerical data is machine readable
-* **Script** file contains analysis and results of checking you assumptions.
+* **Script** file contains checking of your assumptions, analysis and result of it.
 	* Script can be published in two types: *original code* and *compiled one*.
 Compiled version is human readable and published in exchangeable formats like HTML, Markdown or others.
 	> **Note.** Jypyther Notebook contains both code and output, so it might be upload as is.

+	* You can choose: include **both versions** (included the original code), or if you prefer, didn't publish your code.

-	* Please, always include **compiled version of your script**.
+	* But, please, always include **compiled version of your script**.
 Compiled or human readable means any output of your script (even in txt).
-Because nobody have have the same libraries as yours on they machines.
+Because nobody should have the same libraries as yours on they machines.
-	* You can include both versions (included the original one), if prefer.

 * **Presentation** is essential results that you got.
 	* Printable version of you presentation is the best option to publish.